Reach and complementarity of $\mu\to e$ searches: Illustrating experimental constraints

-Our angular coordinate parametrisation defined a measure on the parameter space that assumes all the coefficients in our subspace are ${\cal O}(1)$ once the scale $\LNP$ is fixed.
+Our angular coordinate parametrisation defines a measure on the parameter space that assumes all the coefficients in our subspace are ${\cal O}(1)$ once the scale $\LNP$ is fixed.
 This might not be the case in some classes of models; for instance $\vec{C} \cdot \vec{e}_{D} \gg$ four-fermion coefficients can occur (in SUSY~\cite{Hisano:1996qq}), or the dipole could be suppressed, when the four-fermion operators are generated at tree level.
-To illustrate complementarity when the ``natural'' size of $\vec{C} \cdot \vec{e}_{D}$ is orders of magnitude different from the other coefficients, we also plot the reach in a parametrization similar to that introduced in~\cite{deGouvea} by defining a variable \beq \kappa_D = {\rm cotan}(\theta_D-\pi/2)~~~. \eeq This non-linear transformation magnifies the regions where the dipole contribution either dominates the four-fermion interactions ($\theta=0,\pi$) or is suppressed ($\theta=\pi/2$).
-We also define a similar variable $\kappa_V$, that magnifies the regions where leptonic four-fermion coefficients are much larger or smaller than those with quarks.
-We subtract $\pi/2$ in order to have $\meg$ larger at the centre of the plot, following \cite{deGouvea}.
-However, this choice means that $\kappa$=0 corresponds to both to $\theta$ = 0 and $\theta = \pi$, and the rates can be discontinuous at 0 while they are continuous at $\pm\infty$.
-This can be observed in figure \ref{fig:kV}.
+To illustrate complementarity when the ``natural'' size of $\vec{C} \cdot \vec{e}_{D}$ is significantly different from the other coefficients, we also plot the reach in a parametrization similar to that introduced in~\cite{deGouvea} by { defining a variable\footnote{ The original published version of the manuscript gave a mathematically equivalent but analytically less practical definition.} \beq \kappa_D = {\rm tan}(-\theta_D)~~~. \eeq This non-linear transformation magnifies the regions where the dipole contribution either dominates the four-fermion interactions ($\theta\sim 0,\pi$) or is suppressed ($\theta\sim \pi/2$).
+(A similar variable $\kappa_V = {\rm cotan} (\theta_V)$ could be defined to magnify the regions where leptonic four-fermion coefficients are much larger or smaller than those with quarks.)
+Notice that $\kappa$ is a discontinuous function of $\theta_D$ in the range $0 \to \pi$: $\kappa_D:-\infty \to 0$ corresponds to $\theta_D: \pi/2 \to 0$, and $\kappa_D:0 \to \infty$ corresponds to $\theta_D:\pi \to \pi/2$.
+As a result, the relative negative sign between $\tilde{C}_D$ and $\tilde{C}_V$, which allows cancellations in the rate for $\muc$, occurs for positive $\kappa$.
+(Indeed, the -1 in the argument of \ref{kappa} was chosen for this purpose.)